kunalj101/python_intro_hackathon/chapter4.md

 --- type:NormalExercise lang:python xp:100 skills:1 key:4abbcb0b8d
 ## How many variables have missing values?

 Till now, we have checked the variable has missing value or not?
-Next action is to check how many variables has missing value.
-One way of doing this check for each individual variable but it would not be easy if we have hundred of columns.
+Next action is to check how many variables have missing values.
+One way of doing this check would be to evaluate each individual variable.
+This would not be easy if we have hundred of columns.
 This action can be performed simply by using isnull() on dataframe object.

 ```{python}